 Founded in 2017, Webull is a U.S.-based brokerage firm that offers zero-commission trading alongside numerous other firms that are aiming to democratize access to the financial markets for retail investors.

 Webull’s platform has been created primarily to cater to beginners, but it can also be suitable for seasoned traders and buy-and-hold investors who are looking for a well-established and regulated provider that can offer low-cost solutions and a user-friendly interface.

 In this article, we will be taking a closer look at Webull’s products, services, platforms, and resources they bring to the table for those who sign up with them.

-Quick Summary: Webull is a mobile app-based broker offering commission-free ETF and stock trading.
-Webull provides full extended hour trading, real-time market data, in-depth analysis tools, margin trading and short selling.
+Bottom Line: Webull is an online broker offering commission-free and low-cost trading on ETFs, stocks, cryptocurrencies, and options.
+Webull provides full extended-hour trading, real-time market data, in-depth analysis tools, margin trading, and much more.

 What Is Webull?

 Webull has been in business for more than five years now.
 It was founded by Want Anquan, a former Alibaba, and Xiaomi executive, and is currently headed by Anthony Denier.
 This online broker has become the preferred provider for more than 11 million Americans.